sumit-lvrz/sumit-lvrz/README.md

 - 👋 Hi, I’m @sumit-lvrz
-- 👀 I’m interested in automation
+- 👀 I’m interested in interesting stuff
-- 🌱 I’m currently learning cypress
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on testing projects
+- 💞️ I’m looking to collaborate on - no
-- 📫 How to reach me - not possible
+- 📫 How to reach me - no

 <!---
 sumit-lvrz/sumit-lvrz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.